-Today is September 22, 2022.
-It is the first day of Autumn and children everywhere are settling into the new school year.
-Tragically, many children went to school this morning without the most important school supply of all — a healthy breakfast.
+As the first day of Autumn draws near, children everywhere will be settling into the new school year, but tragically, many children will go to school without the most important school supply of all — a healthy breakfast.

 Every parent wants to raise healthy happy children.
 Having enough nutritious food to eat every day should not be a luxury, unfortunately, for millions of children in the United States of America, our youngest generation is not getting enough to eat.
 Hunger not only affects a child’s health and well-being, but it also affects his or her academic achievement.
 It is difficult to excel in school when you can’t hear what the teacher is saying over the constant rumbling growls of your own stomach.